Lonny Calicchio: Early life and college

 After posting a "disturbing" 35-yard average per punt in week three against Vanderbilt, where one of his kicks went just 12 yards, Calicchio returned with a 48.1 average versus Georgia.
 His performance at Georgia included a 57-yard punt, the longest made by a member of Ole Miss since 1992.
 "At Georgia, I was kind of feeding off of what happened at Vanderbilt," he said in an interview after the game.
 "I made a promise to myself and the defense that I wouldn't let them down again."
 His head coach, Joe Lee Dunn, said, "I've always felt he’s a great punter.
 He's got the job as long as doesn't have any more 12-yarders."

 After a blocked kick and several other errors near the end of the season, Calicchio lost his punting job to Walter Grant with two games remaining.
 He finished the year with a 38.7 yard average on 53 kicks.
 Grant, a senior, left after the year, and he regained his starting position.
 When Tommy Tuberville replaced Joe Lee Dunn as head coach, he decided that Calicchio's style of punting "had to go".
 After changing from a three-step approach to what Tuberville called a "two-step and jab", his kicks improved to a 40.3 average to start the season.
 Against Auburn, he set a career-long with a 79-yard kick.
 He was named "player of the game", after a 20–17 win over Tulane.
+Calicchio concluded his senior season having punted 49 times for 1,966 yards, a 40.1-yard average per punt.

 Professional career

-After graduating, Calicchio went unselected in the 1996 NFL Draft.
+After graduating, Calicchio went unselected in the 1996 NFL draft.
 He was subsequently signed by the Washington Redskins, but lost the position battle with Matt Turk and was released in training camp.